The following is a glossary of common admission-related terms.

-The following common admission-related terms and definitions have been committed to by Australian higher education providers, tertiary admission centres and other related bodies, to ensure consistency in the presentation of admission requirements across courses and institutions.
+The terms and their definitions have been committed to by Australian higher education providers, tertiary admission centres and other related bodies to ensure consistency in the presentation of admission requirements across courses and institutions.

 Admission pathway: Any one of the options available to a prospective higher education student that will enable them to meet the entry requirements of their chosen courses.